CASE STUDY | PRODUCT DESIGN + INTERACTION

 From finding people to entering a study room without losing the fun.

 Grail was designed as a virtual group-study platform for App Team Carolina.
-The concept paired practical collaboration features with 8-bit penguin avatars so the experience could feel more approachable, social, and memorable than a generic productivity tool.
+It paired practical collaboration features with 8-bit penguin avatars so the experience could feel more approachable, social, and memorable than a generic productivity tool.

 Grail addressed that challenge by helping students connect, collaborate, and stay productive from the comfort of their own space, while keeping the tone playful through avatars and themed study environments.